-Darrach procedure is removal of distal ulna.
+The Darrach procedure is the removal of the distal ulna.
 It was first performed by Darrach in 1911 in New York City.
-Darrach Procedure is done for-
+Darrach Procedure is done for

-- For relief of pain following distal RU disruption and/or RU arthritis;
+- For relief of pain following distal radioulnar disruption and/or radioulnar arthritis;

 - For symptomatic malunion of Colle fracture in elderly patients, especially when stiffness is present

 Darrach procedure is generally performed on elderly patients with low functional demands.
-Young pts with symptomatic instability of distal radio ulnar joint may have better results with distal radial osteotomy and with restoration of length & alignment, or when this is not possible then consider hemi-resection arthroplasty.
+Young pts with symptomatic instability of the distal radioulnar joint may have better results with distal radial osteotomy and with the restoration of length & alignment, or when this is not possible then consider hemi-resection arthroplasty.

 Technique of Darrach Procedure

-Darrach procedure is performed by dorsal approach by longitudinal incision is made over distal ulna.
+Darrach procedure is performed by dorsal approach by the longitudinal incision is made over the distal ulna.
 It involves resection of 1-2 cm of ulna.

-Frequently, Darrach procedure is performed in conjunction with other procedures such as inflammatory arthropathies.
-In this situation, the surgical incision is usually dorsal midline longitudinal, which enables all aspects of the wrist reconstruction like wrist fusion, arthroplasty, tenosynovectomy, tendon transfer etc.
+Frequently, the Darrach procedure is performed in conjunction with other procedures such as inflammatory arthropathies.
+In this situation, the surgical incision is usually dorsal midline longitudinal, which enables all aspects of the wrist reconstruction like wrist fusion, arthroplasty, tenosynovectomy, tendon transfer, etc.

 If the Darrach procedure is to be performed independently, a single oblique or chevron dorsal approach is made overlying the fifth dorsal compartment.

-A capsulotomy deep to the fifth dorsal compartment is performed.
+A capsulotomy deep into the fifth dorsal compartment is performed.

 Intraoperative fluoroscopic guidance is frequently helpful to assist with the location of the osteotomy.

-Idea is to resect the minimum possible he least amount of bone is excised which is sufficient to restore full motion.
-If ulna appears unstable after resection, it may be stabilized by tendon of extensor carpii ulnaris.
+The idea is to respect the minimum possible the least amount of bone is excised which is sufficient to restore full motion.
+If the ulna appears unstable after resection, it may be stabilized by the tendon of the extensor carpi ulnaris.

 - Instability of the distal ulnar shaft

-- Painful subluxation of the exteensor carpii ulnaris over the transected end
+- Painful subluxation of the extensor carpi ulnaris over the transected end

 - Palmar or ulnar subluxation of the carpal bones